 The Transparency Framework created by Mary-Ann Winkelmes helps educators strengthen the way they address these questions.
 It combines pedagogy with attention to assessment and curriculum alignment, suggesting ways that educators can take the course, program, and institutional learning outcomes usually used for assessment and put them to use in practical ways in classroom practice.
-And, importantly, the Transparency Framework has been shown to improve key aspects of student learning.29
+And, importantly, the Transparency Framework has been shown to improve key aspects of student learning.

 The core of the Transparency strategy is to encourage faculty to pay close attention to the ways their assignments address key learning outcomes.
-It is not only a question of ensuring that assignments squarely address those outcomes-it is also a matter of how those outcomes are communicated to students.
-The Framework (which could be applicable to co-curricular experiences as well as the classroom) asks educators to be more clear and explicit with students in three areas of the learning experience:
+It is not only a question of ensuring

+Faculty at ATD colleges are familiar with the multiple levels of assessment, starting with their own grading processes.
+Broader student learning outcomes assessment, at either the programmatic or institutional level, is increasingly common.
+When done poorly, such assessment can seem like busy work undertaken solely for purposes of accountability.
+When done well, however-when assessment processes are led by faculty and grounded in authentic student work-student learning that assignments squarely address those outcomes-it is also a matter of how those outcomes are communicated to students.
+The Framework (which could be applicable to cocurricular experiences as well as the classroom) asks educators to be more clear and explicit with students in three areas of the learning experience:

-- Purpose: Set and communicate clear goals around content, skills, and larger competencies to be developed, helping students understand the real-life relevance of the course. - Task: Help students understand how to do the assignment what steps to take. - Criteria: Ensure that students understand how the assignment will be graded and what success will look like.30
+- Purpose: Set and communicate clear goals around content, skills, and larger competencies to be developed, helping students understand the real-life relevance of the course. - Task: Help students understand how to do the assignment what steps to take. - Criteria: Ensure that students understand how the assignment will be graded and what success will look like.